 Christmas was almost canceled

 Last year I spent my Christmas crying.
 I spent months and months picking out gifts I thought Mikayla would love.
 Present after present she opened she would just look at it, no reaction, and say next.
 No emotion, no appreciation!
 It killed me.
 I started bawling.
 It still makes me cry while writing this.
 I was going to find a picture from last Christmas and I don’t have any.
 That’s crazy I did not take any photos or videos.

 Now you can tell how upset I was… I didn’t even want proof it happened.
 LOL

-I was determined not to the holidays this year.
-I was not going to decorate, shop or go to events.
+I was determined not to do the holidays this year.
+I was not going to decorate, shop, or go to events.
 My holiday spirit was lost.
 With Mikayla, it had gotten worse over the past couple of years.
-I don’t know if its because she has Christmas with so many people.
-She has Christmas with us, with her mother, with her mother’s mom and her mom’s fiance mother.
-She has 4 Christmas’s.
+I don’t know if it’s because she has Christmas with so many people.
+She has Christmas with us, with her mother, with her mother’s mom, and with her mom’s fiance’s mother.
+She has 4 Christmas.

 Ours is first so you think she would be excited but she wasn’t.